Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-3-calling-api.md

 ### Rate limit

-API Management uses rate limiting to protect APIs from being overwhelmed and helps prevent exposure to DDoS attacks.
-As APIM sits in between your API and their callers, it effectively governs access to your APIs.
+Azure API Management uses rate limiting to protect APIs from being overwhelmed and helps prevent exposure to DDoS attacks.
+As Azure API Management sits in between your API and their callers, it effectively governs access to your APIs.

 We are going to use the [Colors](https://colors-web.azurewebsites.net) website to demonstrate how rate limiting is applied.
 The website displays 500 lights.
 Each light will randomly make a call to the Get random color API and then apply the returned color to the lights.